b97tsk/reactive-tree/README.md

 If `dirty` is true, a new value returned by `handler` function will be cached and used instead.
 And then `dirty` is set to false.

-If `handler` is not set, an error throws.

 Generally, you should consider using `read()` instead of getting this property.